stolostron/deploy/multiclusterengine/README.md

 ## Uninstallation

-To uninstall the Backplane-Operator, follow these steps:
+To uninstall the MultiCluster Engine, follow these steps:

-1. Delete the backplaneconfig custom resource -
+1. Delete the multiclusterengine custom resource -
 ```
-$ oc delete backplaneconfig --all
+$ oc delete multiclusterengine --all
 ```
 2. Delete the Backplane-Operator CSV, Subscription, and namespace.